Does this sound familiar?

 Dexterity, block-in strategies & comparative measurement.
 Build hand–eye coordination through focused drills, while learning comparative measurement & essential block-in strategies preparing you for more complex subjects.

-4. Intro to Smooth Shading in Graphite
+4. Smooth Shading in Graphite

 Bring your drawings to life with smooth, realistic shading: create even tones and gradations, simplify and organize values, build believable depth through edge transitions, and model 3D form using light and shadow.